zhengxinchang/isopedia/README.md

 # About the Isopedia <img src="./img/logo2.png" align="right" alt="" width=120 />

-Isopedia is a scalable tool that evaluates novel isoforms by leveraging population-scale long-read transcriptome data to distinguish true biological variants from technical artifacts.
+Isopedia is a scalable tool that can explore hundreds to thousands of long-read transcriptome datasets simoutanously.
+There are two new insights that are provided by isopedia.

+1) Population-level

+2) Iosform diversity based on the population and

 <details>
 <summary>Table of Content</summary>